terraform-google-modules/terraform-example-foundation/2-environments/README.md

 1. Clone repo `gcloud source repos clone gcp-environments --project=YOUR_CLOUD_BUILD_PROJECT_ID`
 1. Change freshly cloned repo and change to non master branch `git checkout -b plan`
 1. Copy contents of foundation to new repo `cp -RT ../terraform-example-foundation/2-environments/ .` (modify accordingly based on your current directory)
-1. Copy contents of policy-library to new repo `cp -RT ../terraform-example-foundation/policy-library/ ./policy-library` (modify accordingly based on your current directory).
 1. Copy cloud build configuration files for terraform `cp ../terraform-example-foundation/build/cloudbuild-tf-* . ` (modify accordingly based on your current directory).
 1. Copy terraform wrapper script `cp ../terraform-example-foundation/build/tf-wrapper.sh . ` to the root of your new repository (modify accordingly based on your current directory).
 1. Ensure wrapper script can be executed `chmod 755 ./tf-wrapper.sh`.